natecook/jennajuby/site/content/post/nyc-winter.md

 * [The Metropolitan Museum Of Art](https://www.metmuseum.org/) (The Met), this is one of my favorite places in the city regardless of season.
 It’s one of the most amazing museums in the world!
 * See a [Broadway](https://www.broadway.com/) show, I have loved so many...but some of my favorites were _Beautiful_, _Hello Dolly_, _Waitress_, _Lion King_, and _Pretty Woman_
 * Visit [One World Observatory](https://oneworldobservatory.com/en-US) at the World Trade Center, this is a perfect observatory to visit in the winter because it's completely enclosed, there's even a bar at the top!
+* [Comedy Cellar](https://www.comedycellar.com/), this is one of the most famous comedy clubs in the world; you should plan on getting reservations weeks ahead of time!
 * Walk around [Grand Central Terminal](https://www.grandcentralterminal.com/), the ceiling here is mesmerizing.
 But explore more than the main atrium; there’s a whole food court and even a Cafe Grumpy (some of nyc’s best coffee), Magnolia Bakery, and some of the most famous oysters in the city at Grand Central Oyster Bar.
 * [9/11 Museum](https://www.911memorial.org/museum).
 The memorial is an open courtyard outside and open to the public year round, but the museum inside is vast and you’ll want to spend at least a few hours there (I would allow yourself 3 at least, it’s an unforgettable experience).
 * Go inside [St. Patrick’s Cathedral](https://saintpatrickscathedral.org/), [The Cathedral Church of St. John The Divine](https://www.stjohndivine.org/), and [The Riverside Church](https://www.trcnyc.org/) to see the amazing cathedrals of NYC